Famous International Gem Mines

 - Elehara District: important in recent years for producing large and fine specimens of many gems, including Sapphire and Cat’s Eye Chrysoberyl.

-- Area around Morawaka: known for Alexandrite and Cat’s Eye Chrysoberyl.
+- The area around Morawaka: known for Alexandrite and Cat’s Eye Chrysoberyl.

 - Nuwara Eliya: situated in the mountainous tea country.